Can Melatonin Help with Multiple Sclerosis Symptoms?

 Maybe.

-In mouse studies, treatment with melatonin resulted in decreased symptoms and reduced flareups.
-However, there hasn't been enough research in humans to determine whether treatment with melatonin would be useful for people with MS, and if so, what a potential dosage and frequency might look like.
+In one 2022 study in mice, treatment with melatonin resulted in decreased symptoms and reduced flare-ups.
+However, there hasn't been enough research in humans to determine whether treatment with melatonin would be useful for people with MS, and if so, what a potential dosage and frequency might look like.3

-In the case of someone encountering a relapse, the use of steroids (specifically, methylprednisolone corticosteroid treatment) to reduce symptoms and slow down disease progression has also been shown to reduce levels of available melatonin.
-On top of that, aside from reducing one's own ability to fight disease using one's own melatonin as a neuroprotective agent, steroid use is infamous for leading to insomnia, which further reduces available levels that could be helpful for mitigating a flareup.
+In the case of someone encountering a relapse, the use of steroids to reduce symptoms and slow down disease progression has also been shown to reduce levels of available melatonin.
+On top of that, aside from reducing one's own ability to fight disease using one's own melatonin as a neuroprotective agent, steroid use is infamous for leading to insomnia.
+This further reduces available melatonin levels which could be helpful for preventing a flare-up.4

 Should you supplement with melatonin?

-Melatonin is not categorized as a drug by the FDA.
-The bottles of synthetic melatonin sold at pharmacies are not regulated; dosages may not be accurate.
-Some commercial products are offered at dosages that could cause your melatonin levels to elevate your blood melatonin levels to 1 to 20 times what is considered normal.
-While there are no reported cases of toxicity or overdose, so little is known about this supplement that it makes better sense to work with a healthcare professional if you want to go this route.
+Melatonin is not categorized as a drug by the US Food and Drug Administration (FDA).
+The bottles of synthetic melatonin sold at pharmacies are not regulated, meaning dosages may not be accurate.
+Some commercial products are offered at dosages that could cause your melatonin levels to elevate your blood melatonin levels beyond what is considered normal.
+Since so little is known about this supplement, it makes better sense to work with a healthcare professional if you want to go this route.5

-One thing researchers do know: melatonin can interact with other medications, so keep this in mind when considering its use.
+One thing researchers do know: melatonin can interact with other medicines, so keep this in mind when considering its use.4

-During that conversation, melatonin as a treatment can be discussed for its appropriateness to your situation.
-Keep your MS neurologist enlightened about these concerns as well.
+During that conversation, you can discuss whether melatonin is right for you.
+Keep your MS neurologist informed about your concerns as well.
 Remember, every person with MS has a different physiology, so "one size does not fit all" when it comes to treatments for MS symptoms.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.